JamesLe-MBA/Build-A-Formik-Form/README.md

 ### `npm start`

 In VSC Termincal, type 'npm start' which will automatically a browser with http://localhost:3000.

-The page will reload if edits are saved.
+The browser on localhost port will reload if edits are saved in VSC.

 ## Usage
 This project is an example of a form that is universal across many platforms.
 It uses React and Formik to create a more concise and logical code.